Low Cost High Performance

 - Maximized moisture drying potential

-- Removal of formaldehydes, VOC's and other toxic chemicals readily found in SPF, rigid foams, OSB and plywood
+- Removal of formaldehydes, VOC's and other toxic chemicals commonly found in SPF, rigid foams, OSB and plywood

 - Space between walls for continuous insulation

-- Utilization of dense-pack insulation (cellulose, fiberglass, mineral wool or sheepswool) - or smartly stack batts (see this project).
+- Utilization of dense-pack insulation (Gutex wood THERMOFIBER, cellulose, fiberglass, mineral wool or Havelock Wool).

-- No special materials or connections needed for the framing component
+- No special materials or connections needed for the framing components

 - Fits with the typical platform framing method